Labyrinth Walks and Workshops

 The dedication for the outdoor labyrinth at FPC was held Sunday, July 2015.
 All are welcome to walk this outdoor labyrinth as your schedule permits!
 To find the labyrinth, just park at the far end of the main parking lot and you will see a labyrinth sign.
 There is a path that goes down to the labyrinth that is located behind the church.
 The labyrinth is also accessible from the walking path that runs behind the church.

 Half or full day workshops around the labyrinth and a special theme can be arranged with Robin.
 The labyrinth is a flexible spiritual tool that can be used to go deeper into many topics.

-Through co-leading and participating in labyrinth and beadwork seminars for 5 years prior to moving to Bend, OR, I have learned to make jewelry which I infuse with Reiki energy.
+Through co-leading and participating in labyrinth and beadwork seminars for 5 years prior to moving to Sequim, WA, I have learned to make jewelry which I infuse with Reiki energy.

 In Bend, I have facilitated labyrinth walks to support the Reiki volunteers from St Charles Cancer Center around the theme of grief, as requested.
 I also have facilitated walks at Grace First Lutheran Church for the young family Bible study group around the topic of prayer and centering.
 Most recently, I was on the planning team to upgrade the labyrinth behind First Presbyterian Church in Bend – this outdoor labyrinth is open anytime and all are welcome to walk!

 Please contact me if you are interested in planning a workshop for your group!